 For more breakfast or brunch, grab a table at The Dutch in Pennsport.
 This tiny restaurant next to Dickinson Square Park serves up brunch and lunch classics including cast iron Dutch baby pancakes, buttermilk waffles, omelets, and more.
 Other area breakfast and brunch options include The Tasty, which serves plant-based takes on breakfast staples in an intimate diner setting near Columbus Park, as well as neighborhood favorites New Wave Café, Sam’s Morning Glory Diner, Green Eggs Café and Flannel.

-Though, as any local Philadelphian will gladly inform you, there are plenty of other popular cheesesteak options to seek out in South Philadelphia, including Ishkabibbles and Jim’s, both along South Street, as well as Angelo’s Pizzeria along 9th Street and Tony Luke’s on Oregon Avenue.
+Though, as any local Philadelphian will gladly inform you, there are plenty of other popular cheesesteak options to seek out in South Philadelphia, including Ishkabibble’s and Jim’s, both along South Street, as well as Angelo’s Pizzeria along 9th Street and Tony & Nick’s (formerly Tony Luke’s) on Oregon Avenue.
 One of the city’s most celebrated cheesesteaks comes from a rather unsuspecting stall in the middle of a shopping plaza along Snyder Avenue, John’s Roast Pork.
 As the name implies, this South Philadelphia staple serves up roast pork sandwiches as well as a hearty cheesesteak with 12 ounces of meat.

 If you’re in the mood for comfort food like burgers, wings, and pastas, look no further than Bridget Foy’s.
 This hip spot offers a full bar, ideal for game- or people-watching along South Street.
 If you’re looking for more of a rustic menu, consider Ember & Ash.
-A custom-built wood-fueled hearth is the heart of this offal-centric addition to East Passyunk.
-Unique menu items include lamb tongue fries, blood sausage, and shareable pig’s head and beef shin.
+A custom-built wood-fueled hearth is the heart of this local farm centric addition to East Passyunk.
+Their mission is to showcase the best ingredients in the Philadelphia-area in order to reduce waste and promote sustainability.

 There is no shortage of excellent Italian eateries in South Philadelphia.
 One such option is Victor Café, a frequent setting in the Rocky and Creed films, where the servers double as opera singers that perform every 20 minutes.
 Open since 1900, Ralph’s Italian Restaurant is another neighborhood staple that serves up Italian American dishes including sandwiches and plenty of pasta preparations.
-Along East Passyunk Avenue – home to what is arguably the South Philadelphia’s most concentrated collection of eateries – sample dishes from Italy’s Abruzzo region while seated in the charming garden of Le Virtù, or take a short walk to Marra’s, a nearly century-old, family-owned restaurant featuring brick oven pizza and homemade gnocchi and ravioli, or for comfort food with a side of hospitality visit 1911 BYOB, where chefs Jonathan Raffa and Mike Gingras – who met while working at the former Will BYOB a few years back – are turning out new favorites from the same kitchen.
+Along East Passyunk Avenue – home to what is arguably South Philadelphia’s most concentrated collection of eateries – sample dishes from Italy’s Abruzzo region while seated in the charming garden of Le Virtù, or take a short walk to Marra’s, a nearly century-old, family-owned restaurant featuring brick oven pizza and homemade gnocchi and ravioli, or for comfort food with a side of hospitality visit 1911 BYOB, where chefs Jonathan Raffa and Mike Gingras – who met while working at the former Will BYOB a few years back – are turning out new favorites from the same kitchen.

-Other global flavors, including many Asian cuisines, help round out the South Philadelphia’s culinary offerings, such as the acclaimed BYOB Kalaya – Esquire’s Best New Restaurant of 2020.
-Opened in the Italian Market in 2019, Kalaya serves kang pae, khao pad, pad see eew, and other traditional Southern Thai recipes prepared by Chef Nok Suntaranon.
+Other global flavors, including many Asian cuisines, help round out the South Philadelphia’s culinary offerings, such as the acclaimed BYOB Kalaya – once named Esquire’s Best New Restaurant.
+Located in the Italian Market, Kalaya serves kang pae, khao pad, pad see eew, and other traditional Southern Thai recipes prepared by Chef Nok Suntaranon.
 Not to be missed are the Vietnamese and Korean restaurants flanking the Italian Market along Washington Avenue, such as the no-frills Pho 75, perfect for warming up with a both of hot pho in the winter months.
 In Queen Village, Royal Izakaya features a menu of dumplings, skewers, and other Japanese small plates, with a 10-seat sushi bar – Royal Sushi – helmed by Chef Jesse Ito in the back.
 Find more noodles, dumplings and bao buns at Bing Bing Dim Sum, featuring a small, artistic dining room and sidewalk seating along East Passyunk Avenue.
 Also on East Passyunk Avenue is Vietnamese BYOB Gabriella’s Vietnam, opened by Chris and Thanh Nguyen, owners of Melody’s Grillhouse in Ambler.
 Menu highlights include banana-leaf-wrapped dumplings, king crab fried rice, and sizzling meat and fish platters.

 There are also plenty of Mexican and Central American options, including South Philly Barbacoa, where chef Cristina Martínez – winner of the 2022 James Beard Award for Best Chef: Mid-Atlantic (DC, DE, MD, NJ, PA, VA) – serves slow-cooked barbacoa-style tacos in a small, take-out-only space along 9th Street.
 Further north in the Italian Market, Alma del Mar – featured in season five of Netflix’s Queer Eye – features seafood-centric plates, including tacos, ceviches, grilled swordfish, branzino and more.
 Other nearby Mexican favorites include Cantina Los Caballitos and Pistolas Del Sur, both found along East Passyunk Avenue.

 Enjoy wurst, schnitzel, and other German dishes alongside a tap list of 34 German beers – the largest such selection in Philadelphia – in a traditional bierhall setting along South Street at Brauhaus Schmitz.
 Inspired by classic French bistros, Bistrot La Minette in Bella Vista offers seasonal dishes made from scratch with a French countryside vibe.
 Chef Joncarl Lachman’s Noord specializes in Dutch cuisine, including Dutch meatballs, braised rabbit leg, and Amsterdam style mussels.
 Across the street from Noord, Chef Lee Styer’s Fond serves a rotating menu of contemporary American dishes that pair well with the restaurant’s specialty cocktails and inventive desserts.